-If neither of these options suit you, they are a variety of Hotels in Northampton and B&B's in the local area.
+If neither of these options suit you, they are a variety of Hotels in Milton Keynes and B&B's in the local area.

 Some of this advice maybe a little contradictory, so bear with me…

-Obviously it is not ideal to be carrying lots of cash around (I have a habit of losing my wallet…) and it is generally not a good idea to leave lots of cash in a hotel room (however fabulous) although there are room safes… However there is not a atm machine in the hotel or anywhere nearby.
+Obviously it is not ideal to be carrying lots of cash around (I have a habit of losing my wallet…) and it is generally not a good idea to leave lots of cash in a hotel room (however fabulous) However there is not a atm machine in the hotel or anywhere nearby.
 We can only take card payments via the website, so if you wish to pay on the day, please do this before coming to the desk.
 The Bar does take cards, but does not offer cash back.
 You may not be able to charge items “to the room” as the rooms are being paid for as a block booking.

 So, the best way to manage this is obviously to book in advance an all inclusive ticket (so your food and activities are covered) and bring just enough cash for all the shiny games and stuff you want to buy…

 Food and Drink

-Many of the tickets for Lavecon include meals in the restaurant which tend to be buffet style.
+Many of the tickets for Lavecon include meals in the restaurant which will be buffet style.

 There is the Ambassador's reception on the Friday night which includes a 3 course meal.
 This needs to be purchased separately for all ticket types.